Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 Project From View
 -----------------

-In the 3D window, the :menuselection:`Face --> Unwrap UVs --> Project from View` option maps the face as seen through the view of the 3D window it was selected from.
+In the 3D View, the :menuselection:`Face --> Unwrap UVs --> Project from View` option maps the face as seen through the view of the 3D View it was selected from.
 It is almost like you had x-ray vision or squashed the mesh flat as a pancake onto the UV map.
 Use this option if you are using a picture of a real object as a UV Texture for an object that you have modeled.
 You will get some stretching in areas where the model recedes away from you.